antoine-de/mimirsbrunn/docs/indexing.md

 cargo build --release                  # finally build cosmogony
 ```

-cosmogony run on OSM pbf documents, which you need to download.
-Once you have a dataset, you can run
+cosmogony runs on OSM pbf documents, which you need to download.
+Once you have
+a dataset, you can run

 ```
 ./target/release/cosmogony -i <path/to/source.osm.pbf> -o <path/to/output.ext>